devise-two-factor/devise-two-factor/README.md

 ```

 ### Help!
 I'm not using Rails 4.0!
-Don't worry!
-TwoFactorBackupable stores the backup codes as an array of strings in the database.
-In Rails 4.0 this is supported natively, but in earlier versions you can use a gem to emulate this behaviour: we recommend [activerecord-postgres-array](https://github.com/tlconnor/activerecord-postgres-array).
+Don't worry! `TwoFactorBackupable` stores the backup codes as an array of strings in the database.
+In Rails 4.0 this is supported natively, but in earlier versions you can use a gem to emulate this behavior: we recommend [activerecord-postgres-array](https://github.com/tlconnor/activerecord-postgres-array).

 You'll then simply have to create a migration to add an array named `otp_backup_codes` to your model.
 If you use the above gem, this migration might look like: